Skip to main content

 You can use Participant Demographic Attributes in your Signup Form to assist with accurate demographic analysis in your Dashboard reports.
 You can attach the Age attribute to the Date question and the Gender and Ethnicity attributes to Radio buttons, Checkboxes, or Dropdown questions.
 You can apply each attribute to one question at a time.
 Participants can manage and update the information they provide when they create their account in the Personal Info section of their profile.

-Building your Signup Form
+Building Your Signup Form

 The questions you build into your Signup Form should be specific to your community or audience and align with your organization's objectives.